kahlil/node-kirby-linkpost/README.md

 klp 'Title Of Post' http://externallink.com
 ```

-The external link is optional.
+The second argument providing the external link is optional.

 The script will create a new directory in `/content/01-blog/`.
 The name of of the directory will be prefixed with the correct number followed by a slug generated from the provided title of the post.